The Internal Bar Strength (IBS) Indicator [Trading Strategies + Video]

 OR

-You can subscribe to our Trading Ideas and get the strategy later in 6-12 months (it’s in the pipeline).
-We present similar ideas monthly – please subscribe to our Trading Edges:
+You can become a member.
+We present similar ideas monthly – please subscribe to our Trading Edges

 The Internal Bar Strength indicator works best in bear markets